 Research to address the issues of Sustainable Agriculture and Food is a major research theme on the Norwich Research Park.
-Consequently, we can offer PhD sustainable studentships in a wide range of disciplines that directly address this important topic.
+Consequently, we can offer PhD studentships in a wide range of disciplines that directly address this important topic.

 Whether you are interested in crop genetics, plant pathology, sustainable food production, environmental impacts, or the use of model plant systems to inform crop improvement, we can offer exciting research projects for motivated researchers.

 Bioscience for Renewable Resources and Clean Growth

 Increasing the use of biorenewables is a complex challenge and industrial biotechnology offers novel solutions through the use of plants, bacteria, algae and fungi as non-fossil sources of chemicals, materials, and renewable energy.
 Research in this area applies the tools of modern molecular, cellular, structural and synthetic biology, as well as systems approaches to help develop sustainable solutions.